 The rising political tensions between the US and China are also clearly creating additional risks for many companies operating globally—that investors need to be mindful of.
 We may see new competition as China is encouraged to localize more of its technology.
 Many companies may also be exposed to higher costs from supply-chain de-globalization.
 US companies may face increased risks from retaliatory action by China aimed at cutting off its consumer from US companies.
 Ultimately, companies with significant exposure may require higher risk premiums in their valuations.
 That being said, retail-sales data from China appears to show a move from the recovery phase to expansion, and the healthy economic activity is reflective of the proactive response by the government to the COVID-19 pandemic.

 As gloomy as the overall short-term economic picture clearly is, we are keen not to lose sight of the fact that COVID-19 will eventually pass, and that business and consumer confidence will eventually recover, bolstered by unprecedented levels of monetary and fiscal support.
-The second wave of COVID-19 is likely to be less economically disruptive.
-Governments around the world are now better prepared and likely to take pre-emptive measures to avoid a second lockdown.
-Test and trace systems are now up and running in many parts of the world, and there is greater optimism that an effective vaccine will continue to be administered in the coming months.
+Additional waves of COVID-19 are likely to be less economically disruptive.
+Governments around the world are now better prepared and likely to take pre-emptive measures to avoid additional lockdowns.
+Test-and-trace systems are up and running in many parts of the world, and there is greater optimism since several effective vaccines are now being administered.

 Opportunities Emerging in Some “Unloved” Areas